Last updated: July 13, 2021

 The Caribbean Development Bank (CDB) is committed to ensuring that the privacy of persons who visit its website – that is, all sites within the “www.caribank.org” domain name – are sufficiently safeguarded.
-The purpose of this Privacy Statement is to explain to all users how CDB captures and employs information derived from the use of its website.
+The purpose of this Privacy Notice is to explain to all users (“user” or “you”) how CDB captures and employs information derived from the use of its website.
+This Privacy Notice applies exclusively to CDB’s website and does not apply to other CDB applications or to third-party websites.
+For information regarding what Personal Data CDB collects and why as part of its regular operations, please see CDB’s General Privacy Notice, found here.

 Information Obtained from Users